teamotitan/tp/docs/DeveloperGuide.md

 1. **Improve UI to be horizontally scrollable**: Currently, UGTeach only allows vertical scrolling as it is unlikely for students to have an extremely long name or email.
 Hence 'extreme' inputs (e.g., name with 1000 characters) are **truncated** which might interfere with the normal usage of UGTeach.
 Therefore, we plan to improve the UI by **adding a horizontal scroll bar** so that users can view 'extreme' inputs.

+1. **Help links to help page in the application**: Currently, when users goes to the help window, UGTeach provides a url that redirects users to a website with the documentation.
+This might not be good if users are using it in a place with no internet connection.
+Hence, we plan to add a help page in the application where users can view offline, and should they require more information they can go to the url link.